linguistsherry/latex-paper/README.md

 # latex-paper

-Template to writing a paper in LaTeX (with biblatex for APA references and linguex for linguistic examples)
+Template for writing a paper in LaTeX (with biblatex for APA references and linguex for linguistic examples)